The-Wishlist-Co/docs/Common_Fields/address.md

 `province` - The customer's region or state name.

-`province_code` - The abbreviation for the customer's province or state.
+`provinceCode` - The abbreviation for the customer's province or state.